 5. Large images sizes: Up to (2^32 - 1)

-There are other characteristics of the JPEG 2000 that are worth mentioning but are not directly beneficial to the CDB Specification.
+There are other characteristics of the JPEG 2000 that are worth mentioning but are not directly beneficial to the CDB Standard.
 Those are:

 1. Progressive image reconstruction: Allow images to be reconstructed with increasing pixel accuracy and resolution.